 Product photography can be diversified.
 Sometimes it is better to shoot jewelry directly on the model.
 Complement the vases with flowers, and the frames with photographs.

 Also, remember that there are never too many pictures.
 Don’t worry about taking a long, long shot.
-It is better to remove bad shots after a photoshoot than to miss out on good ones.
-And, believe me, with experience the percentage of successful shots will inevitably grow.
+It is better to remove foul shots after a photoshoot than to miss out on good ones.
+And with experience, the percentage of successful attempts will inevitably grow.

 Best wishes, Devansh Pathak.